-Two or more faculty representing two or more academic fields or methods of investigation will develop and teach courses on topics of their own choosing.
-The only requirement is that they explain and demonstrate in their course proposal how the course will accomplish the aims described above and also teach the skills described below.
-The IC/CA Committee (a subcommittee of the Curriculum Committee) will oversee the development and teaching of IC courses.
-The purpose of their activities will be to identify faculty who might wish to develop courses, facilitate communication between faculty, read early proposals, assist interested faculty in developing the proposal into a successful course and provide for oversight and continued interaction between existing IC courses.
-Faculty engaged in developing or teaching IC courses will have access to funds, resources, and advice.
+Two or more faculty representing two or more academic fields or methods of investigation develop and teach courses on topics of their own choosing.
+The only requirement is that they explain and demonstrate in their course proposal how the course accomplishes the aims described above and also teach the skills described below.
+Faculty engaged in developing or teaching IC courses will have access to funds and resources through the Provost’s Office.

 Writing – The course must be designed to strengthen the ability to think and write analytically.
 Each IC course must (a) base at least 25% of the grade on writing, (b) have at least two papers of three or more pages, (c) offer an opportunity to rewrite one or more essays, and (d) have at least one individual paper conference for structured feedback on an essay.